colesprou/DFS-Engineering/README.md

 - Docker: To containerize the application, ensuring consistency across various development and deployment environments.
 - Microsoft Azure: Cloud platform used for deploying the containerized application.
 - Data Extraction Tools: APIs and web scraping methods for data collection from specified sources.
+- Data Storing: Storing historical expected fantasy points in a json file in Azure Blob Storage.